actions/cache/README.md

 * Two new actions available for granular control over caches - [restore](restore/action.yml) and [save](save/action.yml)
 * Support cross-os caching as an opt-in feature.
 See [Cross OS caching](./tips-and-workarounds.md#cross-os-cache) for more info.
 * Added option to fail job on cache miss.
 See [Exit workflow on cache miss](./restore/README.md#exit-workflow-on-cache-miss) for more info.
+* Added option to lookup cache without downloading it.

 Refer [here](https://github.com/actions/cache/blob/v2/README.md) for previous versions